tpapastylianou/gless/README.md

 ----

-`gless` is a simple bash script which can be used wherever in place of the `less` pager, providing additional syntax highlighting, as provided by the python-pygments package (and the `pygmentize` command in particular).
+`gless` is a simple bash script which can be used wherever one would use the `less` pager, but also providing additional syntax highlighting as provided by the python-pygments package (and the `pygmentize` command in particular).

 Depends on the python pygments package which can be installed via your distribution or via pip.